himanshugithu/FreeRTOS-ESP32/Task Managements/README.md

 ## 🧼 Cleanup Note

-`vTaskDelay()` allows the current task to yield CPU time, giving other tasks a chance to execute.
+- `vTaskDelay()` allows the current task to yield CPU time, giving other tasks a chance to execute.
 It takes delay in ticks, so to delay in milliseconds, use:

 ```
 vTaskDelay(delay_in_ms / portTICK_PERIOD_MS);
 ```
+- Priority ranges from 0 (lowest) to configMAX_PRIORITIES-1.
+- Default value for configMAX_PRIORITIES is usually 25 on ESP32.
+- Always check return values from xTaskCreate() to ensure the task was created successfully.
 ---

 ## 📌 Summary